SLNE-Development/surf-serverbrand-customizer/README.md

   Set the custom server brand name.
 - `/serverbrand reload`
   Reload the plugin's configuration.
+> To be able to use the `/serverbrand` commands, you need to have the `surf.serverbrand.customizer.command` permission.

 ## Installation
 1. Download the plugin from Modrinth.